marcelo-ferraz/Surrogates/README.md

 Type       | Parameter     | Contents
 --------   |---------------| -------------
-`System.Object[]` | __s_arguments__     | It contains the value of all arguments of that original method `System.String`   | __s_name__    | it contains the original method's name
+`System.Object[]` | __s_arguments__     | It contains the value of all arguments of that original method `System.String`   | __s_name__    | It contains the original method's name
 Same or one that can be inferred from the original class | __s_instance__      | It contains a pointer to the instance of the original class
 `System.Delegate` or the equivalent in either `System.Action<T, ...>` or `System.Func<T...>` | **s_method** or the __s___ + **same** name of the original, __in any case__ | It contains a pointer to the original method.
 For more information on how to use this argument, [click here](#methodParameter)

 <a id="methodParameter" title="methodParameter" class="toc-item"></a>
 ####The special s_method parameter
-When passing the method as parameter, there are some restrictions, a few rules and a helper, in to ease the use. it can only be a protected or public instance method.
+When passing the method as parameter, there are some restrictions and a few rules, to ease its use.
+It can only be a protected or public instance method.
 #####How to name it:
 You can make use of the original method name, in any letter case, led by "__s___".
 Per example, if you have the original method named __GetCommand__, any of the following is acceptable: